The English Roses: Commercial reception

 The initial print run for The English Roses in the United States grew from a projected 400,000 copies to 750,000 copies with a total of one million copies released worldwide, one of the biggest picture book releases ever.
 The book was available at over 50,000 bookstores, record stores and other retail outlets in the United States, with initial sales on websites like Amazon being reported as "impressive".
 It was sold at clothing chain Gap Inc. Profits from the sales were sent to the Spirituality for Kids Foundation.
 One week after its release the book's print run in the United States reached 900,000 copies with 1.4 million copies printed worldwide.
 A number of publishers were reprinting the book.
-Borders Group advised Diane Roback of Publishers Weekly that sales were "very good"; Barnes & Noble advised her they did not have sales figures but expected the book "to be a big hit."
+Borders advised Diane Roback of Publishers Weekly that sales were "very good"; Barnes & Noble advised her they did not have sales figures but expected the book "to be a big hit."
 Worldwide, the print run of The English Roses in Italy were 20,000 units, while in Denmark the amount was 3,000 copies.
 In the latter country, those figures were considered a high number for a Danish picture book according to Berlingske.

 The book debuted atop The New York Times Children's Bestseller list, selling 57,369 copies in its first week according to Nielsen BookScan.
 It was placed at number five in the overall ranking for all releases.
 The book appeared on the list for a total of 18 weeks and had sold 321,000 copies by October 2004 accounting for 70% of all tracked sales across the United States.
 In the United Kingdom, The English Roses debuted with 8,270 copies according to BookScan and was ranked number 17 on the top-selling list.
 It was the second best-selling children's book, with 220 fewer sales than author J. K. Rowling's Harry Potter and the Order of the Phoenix.
+The book had sold 150,000 units in the UK as of December 2023.

 In Russia, The English Roses sold 9,000 copies in the first-week, of which half of those copies were sold in its first-day alone.
 In Brazil, the book sold-out the first print of 25,000 units upon its first-week of release, while in Turkey, it managed to sell 5,000 copies in the first-week.
 After its release, the book has sold 10,000 units in Canada, 4,000 in Estonia, 52,000 in France, 20,000 in the Netherlands, and between 65,000 to 80,000 copies in Germany.
 In summary, The English Roses topped the book lists in Brazil, France, Slovenia and Taiwan.
 In its first-month, the book reached the half-million mark sold worldwide, and went on to sell a million copies by April 2005.
 It became the fastest-selling picture book by a debutant children's author.